 I couldn’t help but wonder what the couple had expected out of Smith, it’s no secret that it’s known for pebble pinching sport routes.

 Trad climbing isn’t the first thing that comes to mind when people think of Smith Rock, after all it is considered the birthplace of sport climbing in the United States.
 Bolts litter the walls of Smith and invite climbers of all abilities to take a crack at climbing some tuff.
-While sport climbing is by far and away more popular than trad routes at Smith there are still a lot of fun lines where plugging gear is required to take you to the top.
+While sport climbing is by far and away more popular than trad at Smith there are still a lot of fun lines where a trad rack is required to take you to the top.

 You don’t see a lot of trad gear being used at Smith Rock.